 The Long-eared owl is a rarely seen owl of woodland.
 Widespread in Ireland and northern England, it is patchily distributed elsewhere and seems to do better where Tawny owls are rare/absent.
 Despite being famed travellers (one was captured just over 3,200 km / 2,000 mi from its ringing site), a lack of winter migrants has, we think, resulted in a decline in winter roosting birds in Britain in recent years.

 That which follows is a summary of Long-eared owl natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The Long-eared owl at a glance